qbaonguyen98/nashtech-de-nodejs-assignment-3/docs/product-specifications.md

 **Use case:** Admin manages all registered users.

-**Brief Description**
-After logging in, admin can see a list of registered users.
+**Description**: After logging in, admin can see a list of registered users.

 Initial Step-By-Step Description: